HAVICODE/odin-recipes/README.md

 # odin-recipes

-This project is made to practice the basic HTML knowledge acquired so far.
+This project is made to practice the basic HTML and CSS knowledge acquired so far.